Search for exotic Higgs boson decays H $\to$ $\mathcal{AA}$ with $\mathcal{AA}$ $\to$ $\gamma\gamma$ in events with a semi-merged topology in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 In such scenarios, reconstructing the diphoton invariant-mass spectrum becomes challenging for \Pa particles with masses of a few~\GeVns produced in \haa decays.
 In the \Pa mass range of $\ma \lesssim 1\GeV$, \Pa has a large Lorentz boost, causing the two photons from the \agg decay to be highly collimated.
 The separation between them becomes equal to or less than the Moli\`{e}re radius (\rmol = 2.2\unit{cm}) of the material of the CMS crystal electromagnetic calorimeter (ECAL), which, in the barrel region, is comparable to the transverse crystal size.
 The two photons are predominantly reconstructed as a single photon-like object by the standard CMS photon reconstruction algorithms~\cite{CMS:2017yfk}, as described in Ref.~\cite{CMS:e2e-massreg}.
 For $\ma \gtrsim 1\GeV$, the separation between the two photons becomes more distinct.
 For example, for $1<\ma <2\GeV$, the two photons start to become distinguishable, with separations of around 3--5~\rmol at the ECAL surface.
 For $\ma \gtrsim 10\GeV$, the photons are well isolated and fully resolved, allowing the diphoton invariant mass to be reconstructed from the kinematics of both photon objects.

-The CMS Collaboration reported on a search~\cite{CMS:Resolved} with four photons in the \hag final state that considers only four well-isolated photons, with both photon pairs being fully reconstructed, enabling a search in the \ma range of 15--62\GeV.
+The CMS Collaboration reported on a search~\cite{CMS:Resolved} for \hag with four well-isolated photons in the final state, with both photon pairs being fully reconstructed, enabling a search in the \ma range of 15--62\GeV.
 The CMS Collaboration also performed a search in the highly boosted regime, where each pair of photons is reconstructed as one merged photon-like object, for \Pa masses in the 0.1--1.2\GeV range~\cite{CMS:Merged}.
 This direct search, the first of its kind in CMS, can directly measure the invariant mass of the merged diphoton candidates using a novel particle reconstruction technique that employs deep learning algorithms trained on the energy deposits in the ECAL~\cite{CMS:e2e-massreg}.
 The ATLAS Collaboration has also reported on an inclusive search for \hag decays over the full \ma range of 0.1--62\GeV~\cite{ATLAS:htoaato4g2023}.

-The focus of this analysis is on events with three photon-like objects in the final state, to bridge the gap in the $1<\ma<15\GeV$ mass range between the two previous CMS searches mentioned above.
+The analysis presented in this paper focuses on events with three photon-like objects in the final state, to bridge the gap in the $1<\ma<15\GeV$ mass range between the two previous CMS searches mentioned above.
+The \Pa particle is assumed to decay promptly into two photons.
 In this so-called ``semi-merged'' mass regime, one of the \agg decays produces two well-separated and fully reconstructed photon objects, while the pair of photons from the other \Pa boson decay is reconstructed as a single photon object.
-This could occur either because of actual merging of the photons, or detector and/or reconstruction thresholds.
-The merging of the photons is more common at lower masses, where the opening angle between the two photons is small and their showers overlap within the ECAL.
+This could occur either because of the actual merging of the photons, or detector and/or reconstruction energy thresholds.
+The merging of the photons is more common at lower masses, where the opening angle between the two photons is small, and their showers overlap within the ECAL.
 At higher \ma values, the photons are more separated, but the secondary photon is often too low in energy to be reconstructed because of the transverse momentum $\pt > 10\GeV$ threshold applied in the standard photon reconstruction~\cite{CMS:2020uim}.
 A direct measurement of the invariant mass spectrum in this region by use of traditional methods is thus not possible.
 Therefore, a novel end-to-end deep learning technique, called the ``mass regression'', was developed to directly reconstruct \ma from the pattern of energy deposits in the ECAL crystals.